civio/medicamentalia/_articles/contraceptives/data.en.md

 <div class="container page-content">
 <div class="page-content-container" markdown="1">

 Family planning is not a privilege, but a right.
 That's what Babatunde Osotimehin said when he was the executive director of the United Nations Population Fund (UNFPA), in 2012.
 It not only helps eradicate poverty, he said, but is also "one of the most effective means of empowering women".
 He died past July.
-International organizations, including the United Nations, have been [declaring](https://www.unfpa.org/sites/default/files/pub-pdf/EN_SWOP2012_Report.pdf) for decades that choosing if you want to have children and when and how to do it is a fundamental human right.
+International organisations, including the United Nations, have been [declaring](https://www.unfpa.org/sites/default/files/pub-pdf/EN_SWOP2012_Report.pdf) for decades that choosing if you want to have children and when and how to do it is a fundamental human right.

 But it's a right that is undermined whenever a girl becomes pregnant, whenever a woman is accused of being promiscuous, or even prostitute, for using some form of birth control, every time she is forced to have unwanted children, every time she is forced to have abortions in unsanitary conditions, every time someone tells her what she must do or blocks her access, although she is the one who, in many countries, bears the consequences of that decision, every time that a new birth puts her health at risk or kills her.
 These are not made-up examples.
 They are true stories gathered in this investigation of how people exercise this universal right and what barriers women confront to do it.
 Fanta Jatta knows more than most about these cases.
 She talks about it at the headquarters of Action Aid International, in Banjul, Gambia, where she directs the program on women's rights.
 For her, in addition to the health problems--for mothers and children--caused by a lack of access to contraceptives, there is something more fundamental: who decides and how.
 "We need to understand how our bodies work and make our own decisions," she says.

 <div class="panel">
-{% include blockquote-media.html img="contraceptives/fanta-jatta-thumb" quote="We need to understand how our bodies work and make our own decisions." author="Fanta Jatta" author_description="Women's Right Specialist at Action Aid International Gambia" %}
+{% include blockquote-media.html img="contraceptives/fanta-jatta-thumb" quote="We need to understand how our bodies work and make our own choices." author="Fanta Jatta" author_description="Women's Right Specialist at Action Aid International Gambia" %}
 </div>

 #### Uses